Cantor Fitzgerald Reiterates Lilly (LLY) Overweight Recommendation

 Capital World Investors holds 27,589K shares representing 2.91% ownership of the company.
 In it's prior filing, the firm reported owning 28,188K shares, representing a decrease of 2.17%.
 The firm decreased its portfolio allocation in LLY by 10.92% over the last quarter.

-VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 25,996K shares representing 2.74% ownership of the company.
-In it's prior filing, the firm reported owning 25,511K shares, representing an increase of 1.87%.
-The firm increased its portfolio allocation in LLY by 6.47% over the last quarter.
+VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 26,476K shares representing 2.79% ownership of the company.
+In it's prior filing, the firm reported owning 25,996K shares, representing an increase of 1.81%.
+The firm decreased its portfolio allocation in LLY by 11.72% over the last quarter.

 Lilly Background Information